SylvainDMonkey/management/references/git command.md

-git branch -#To check we are on the good branch git fetch origin # fetch all changes git pull origin main # pull changes from the origin remote, master branch and merge them into my_branch git status #To check new or modifid files git add . #To add all your changes git commit -m "Your message" #To indicate what you were working on git push origin main #Push your branch to remote
+git branch -#To check we are on the good branch git fetch origin # fetch all changes git pull origin main # pull changes from the origin remote, master branch and merge them into my_branch git status #To check new or modified files git add . #To add all your changes git commit -m "Your message" #To indicate what you were working on git push origin main #Push your branch to remote